DS-100/DS-100.github.io/sp22faq.md

 # Frequently Asked Questions for Spring 2022 Data 100

+**[UPDATE 1/9/22] Data 100 will be online for at least the first two weeks of the semester.**

+[Ed post](https://edstem.org/us/courses/15436/discussion/985206).
+More details to be posted soon; please make sure you are subscribed to the [EdStem discussion forum](https://edstem.org/us/courses/15436/discussion/) for latest updates as we prepare for this semester.

+---

 **Data 100 will be taught in hybrid mode for the Spring 2022 semester**

 * Lectures will be available in three formats: Live attendance, Zoom simulcast of the live lecture, and a recording of the live lecture posted later.